 The majority of charmeuse fabric is still made with silk, and this fabric has a negligible environmental impact.
 It’s certainly possible to engage in worker exploitation in the process of producing silk, which indirectly harms local ecosystems due to poverty.
 Silk production itself, however, is inherently sustainable since it does not involve the use of agrochemicals or the misuse of land.

 Imitation charmeuse made from synthetic fibers, however, has a remarkably negative impact on the environment.
 The chemicals used to make rayon, for instance, a common silk alternative, enter the hydrosphere at the end of the rayon production process.
 The process of producing polyester is slightly less harmful to the environment, but both polyester and rayon contribute to microfiber pollution, and synthetic fibers are not biodegradable.

 Recycled synthetic fibers have reduced environmental impact, but they still end up as non-biodegradable junk and water pollutants.
 Therefore, it is best to use silk charmeuse that is certified as genuine.

 There are no specific certifications for charmeuse fabric, but Silk Mark certifies silk textiles.
 This Indian certifier ensures that the fabrics it certifies are genuine silk and not synthetic lookalikes.

-Even if they are not eligible for GOTS or GRS certification, synthetic charmeuse materials like polyester and rayon may be eligible for International Organization for Standardization (ISO) certification.
+Even if they are not eligible for GRS certification, synthetic charmeuse materials like polyester and rayon may be eligible for International Organization for Standardization (ISO) certification.
 This certifying agency ensures that synthetic materials meet basic quality and safety standards.